lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 --- abstract

 This document defines combinations of ML-KEM [FIPS.203] in hybrid with traditional algorithms RSA-OAEP, ECDH, X25519, and X448.
 These combinations are tailored to meet security best practices and regulatory requirements.
-Composite ML-KEM is applicable in any application that uses X.509, PKIX, and CMS data structures and protocols that accept ML-KEM, but where the operator wants extra protection against breaks or catastrophic bugs in ML-KEM.
-For use within CMS, this document is intended to be coupled with the CMS KEMRecipientInfo mechanism in {{RFC9629}}.
+Composite ML-KEM is applicable in any application that uses X.509 or PKIX data structures that accept ML-KEM, but where the operator wants extra protection against breaks or catastrophic bugs in ML-KEM.

 <!-- End of Abstract -->